 • Florida State University Graduate School: Criminal Justice

-The Office of Career Services can help you design a resume that emphasizes the skills you gained from sociology courses, such as computer data processing, quantitative skills, understanding social problems from a broad perspective, thinking analytically, understanding research design, and using social concepts.
+The Office of Career Services can help you design a resume that emphasizes the skills you gained from sociology courses, such as analyzing quantitative and qualitative data, designing and evaluating research projects; interpreting patterns and trends, and translating complex social dynamics into actionable insights.